nachazo78/DNXDOScript/README.md

 # DNXDOScript ![image](https://user-images.githubusercontent.com/3720302/138952395-1b97a5be-0f24-4228-be5e-b8d8b80d37a7.png)

 Al the work is from Deen0X.
-I change some scripts to use in my windows rigs runing nicehas!
+I change some scripts to use in my windows rigs runing nicehas! scheduletask script is disable because i use schedule task ;)

 Debloat and Optimization Script for machines running Windows 10 for mining purposes